 Yet Maslow’s theory is not beyond criticism.
-I’ve dealt with criticism of the way the hierarchy of needs theory misses the spiritual dimension before.
+See how the hierarchy of needs theory misses the spiritual dimension.

 Maslow says people attend to basic needs first and progressively deal with more complex matters until they reach a point he calls self-actualisation at the top of the hierarchy’s pyramid.

 Not everyone gets that far in life.

 Maslow’s crude assumptions

 The theory makes crude assumptions that don’t apply to everyone.
 The hierarchy of needs is a blunt instrument.
 A one-size-fits-all solution for a complex problem.